 Job ads are no longer an indicator of vacancies

 We have all heard the term “It’s not what you know, it’s who you know.”
-This is becoming increasingly popular in today’s age as companies are finding traditional methods of seeking employees online less and less cost effective due to competition over available skilled workers.
-In fact, despite the number of jobs advertised online, as many as 80% of jobs are found through recommendations and referrals.
-In competitive industries such as audio or film it’s almost solely who you know.
+This is becoming increasingly popular in today’s age as companies are finding traditional methods of seeking employees online less and less effective due to cost, competition and lack of skilled workers.
+In fact, 80% of jobs are not posted online and in industries such as audio or film it’s almost solely who you know.

-Recent employment research suggests that the chance of scoring an interview online is reducing and now sits at around 2%.
-When you consider that the average job post usually attract over 250 applicants the chance of gaining an interview is very low.
-By solely applying for jobs online you are missing out on a lot of opportunities, which is why personal networks and networking is so important.
+There is only a 2% chance of scoring an interview online, as the average job post will usually attract over 250 applicants.
+Out of those five who are interviewed only one will get the job.
+By solely applying for jobs online you are missing out on a lot of opportunities, which is why forming networks and networking is so important.

 According to ANZ senior economist Catherine Birch the ads-vacancy gap has been widening for a few years.
 “If employers are paying money on those ads and spending time going through applicants and interviewing them and not getting a suitable applicant then why would they keep doing the same thing?”

-As more companies turn to social media sites such as LinkedIn and networking to find skilled workers, it would seem natural that job seekers should be putting more energy into these channels too.
-Social media sites such as LinkedIn, Facebook groups and good old-fashioned face-to-face contact are excellent ways to build your personal and professional networks
+As more companies turn to social media sites such as LinkedIn and networking to find skilled workers, it would seem that the best way to find work is through creating networks.
+This can be done through sites such as LinkedIn, joining groups on Facebook or other social media sites and good old-fashioned face-to-face contact.

 Pros and Cons of Job Boards